DamZiobro/generic-decorators/README.md

 Generic Python Decorators for use in any project.

-This script uses [AWS CloudWatch Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) service.

 ## Install

-`generic-decorators` is released to public PyPI - [awsinsights](https://pypi.org/project/generic-decorators/).
+`generic-decorators` is released to public PyPI - [generic-decorators](https://pypi.org/project/generic-decorators/).
 It can be installed using this command:
 ```
 pip install generic-decorators
 ```